Hanip56/clouthy/README.md

 Key Features:

-- We will be using Shadcn UI for the Admin!
-- Our admin dashboard is going to serve as both CMS, Admin and API!
 - be able to create, update and delete categories
 - be able to create, update and delete products
 - be able to upload multiple images for products, and change them whenever you want!